edubkendo/tower-docs/guides/models/attributes.md

 user.attributes = { firstName: "Jean-Baptiste", middleName: "Emmanuel" }
 ```

+### Notes on attribute event dispatching

-**Note**: Unlike frameworks such as Spine.js and Backbone.js, changing an attribute's value does not dispatch an event.
+Unlike frameworks such as Spine.js and Backbone.js, changing an attribute's value does not dispatch an event.
 Tower.js does not come stocked with event dispatching, for many reasons (more on this later).
 There is a simple module `Tower.Model.Events` which you can include in the base model which will add event dispatching.
 For simple apps, you don't need event dispatching using the Controller model from Rails that Tower.js implements.
 For complex apps that need data-binding, client-side frameworks like Ember.js, Knockout.js, and Angular.js complement Tower.js perfectly and can definitely be used with it.

 ## Defaults